GRANTS GAM cluster icon

 Project Development: Project support activities such as civic engagement; public outreach; initial contacts, actions, and activities with partners and/or landowners; preliminary information gathering; conservation marketing, or other activities which directly support or supplement the goals and outcomes of the application or work plan.
 See also Technical and Engineering.

-Reimbursement Based Grants/Contracts: Reimbursement basis means the costs are incurred to provide the goods and/or services prior to requesting repayment.
+Reimbursement Based Grants/Contract: Reimbursement basis means the costs are incurred to provide the goods and/or services prior to requesting repayment.

 Risk: The possibility that an event will occur and adversely affect the achievement of objectives.